Installation¶

 $ cd stormpy

-Build stormpy in using your favourite python distribution way of installing: e.g.:
+Build stormpy using your favourite Python distribution way of installing, for example:

 $ pip install -v .